 Muslims all over the world traditionally break their Ramadan fast with a date to balance out their nutrition intake and sugar levels.

-During my first attempt to quit refined sugar, these lemon ginger date rounds made the initial period so much easier.
+During my first attempt to quit refined sugar, these sugar-free lemon ginger date rounds made the initial period so much easier.

-I was in the middle of my last semester at the art academy, working hard on my final project so time was limited.
+I was in the middle of my last semester at the art academy, working hard on my final project, so time was limited.
 With all the creative work going on and demanding presentations, I needed my snacks more than ever.

-Demanding periods such as towards your graduation really aren’t the smartest times to make a radical diet change.
+Challenging periods such as this really aren’t the smartest time to make a radical diet change.

 They are easy and fast to make and that’s exactly what we need in our busy schedules, right?

-1. Pit the Medjool dates and put them aside.
+Pit the Medjool dates and put them aside.

-2. Chop the ginger into fine pieces.
+Chop the ginger into fine pieces.

-3. Squeeze the lemon juice.
+Squeeze the lemon juice.

-4. Process the dates with the ginger and lemon juice in a food processor until you get an equally mixed thick dough.
+Process the dates with the ginger and lemon juice in a food processor until you get an equally mixed thick dough.

-6. Form rounds of about 5 cm wide and 1 cm thick and roll them through shredded coconut.
+Form rounds of about 5 cm wide and 1 cm thick and roll them through shredded coconut.